robcalcroft/wishlist-api/README.md

 # Setup

 ##  Database
-For the database scripts to work correctly, you will need a `wishlist` user and a `postgres` user that have the below properties.
+For the database scripts to work correctly, you will need a `wishlist` user and a `postgres` user that have the following properties.
 ```sql
 -- Wishlist/Postgres user
 create user wishlist/postgres with SUPERUSER CREATEROLE CREATEDB REPLICATION PASSWORD '<newpassword>';